GreyHak/dsp-drone-clearing/README.md

 ## Change Log
 ### v1.2.8
  - Fixed a bug which was making the drones mine too fast, 4 times faster in the later game.
 The speed was correct early game.
- - Added config setting to slow the drones down when they're clearing.
+ - Added config setting to control the drone clearing speed, faster or slower.
+If you got used to the drones clearing too quickly, you can restore that functionality.
 ### v1.2.7
  - Bug fixed with disabling plugin while off a planet in open space.
 ### v1.2.6